Dropbox + Crayon

 The opportunity

-Crayon has enabled Dropbox to activate and distribute competitive intelligence across the company: A weekly memo that goes out to the entire company, hundreds of people have opted into an integrated slack channel, and battlecard usage is up 400%.
+Crayon has enabled Dropbox to distribute competitive intelligence across the company via email newsletter, Slack, and sales battlecards.
+Hundreds of employees have opted in to both the newsletter and the dedicated CI Slack channel, and battlecard usage is up 400%.

 Director of Strategy and Operations, Product Marketing at Dropbox

 George Baier IV grew up in the stamp business.
-His father -- a George Baier himself -- was the GM of a rubber stamp factory.
+His father—a George Baier himself—was the general manager of a rubber stamp factory.
 His great-grandfather started both that factory and the since-unbroken line of Georges Baier.
-For Baier IV, being immersed in the stamp world was a formative experience; whenever anybody was out, be it a machinist, or a wood-cutter, or a janitor, he would fill in to keep the line moving.
-The experience encouraged him to be a generalist, and to understand how all of the pieces of a team fit together, a mindset that he kept when Dropbox asked him to move from being a customer on their Advisory Board into building out their internal Competitive Intelligence program.
+For Baier IV, being immersed in the stamp world was a formative experience: Whenever anybody was out—be it a machinist, a wood cutter, or a janitor—he would fill in to keep the line moving.
+The experience encouraged him to be a generalist and to understand how all the pieces of a team fit together—a mindset that served him well when Dropbox asked him to transition from being a customer on their advisory board to being an employee responsible for competitive intelligence (CI).

 "There’s a momentum.
-When people around the company know there’s a [competitive intelligence] team, look to them, are tapping into their newsletter channel, are joining their slack channel, are contributing field intel, when you start creating that competitive culture, that community: that’s your success metric."
+When people around the company know there’s a [competitive intelligence] team, look to them, read their newsletter, join their Slack channel, contribute field intel—when you start creating that competitive culture, that’s your success metric."

 Director of Strategy and Operations, Product Marketing at Dropbox